COVID-19, physical distancing and self-isolation: children’s feelings

 It’s a good idea to start by asking your child what they know about the situation and whether they have any questions.
 For example:

-- ‘There are lots of people talking about coronavirus.
+- ‘There are a lot of people talking about coronavirus.
 Do you know what that is?’

 - ‘You’ve probably heard people talking about physical distancing.
 What do you think that means?'